Welcome

 A person having legal or ethical duty to act solely for the benefit of another and not for their own gain.

 Trustees owe duties beyond those of ordinary good faith.
 Every trustee is always a fiduciary, and the law imposes a high standard as a matter of public policy to protect beneficiaries and maintain trust in the institution of trusteeship.
+Personal representatives (executors and administrators) administering estates also stand in a fiduciary position to beneficiaries of the estate and must not profit from their office or place themselves in conflict when dealing with estate assets.

 The Fiduciary Nature of a Trustee

 The defining characteristic of a fiduciary is the duty of loyalty.
 This compels the trustee to manage the trust in the sole interest of beneficiaries, not for their own advantage or to further personal interests.
+Two core aspects follow from this loyalty:

 Key Term: duty of loyalty